 Virtual meetings can be a bit more challenging.
-Because they’re not actually in the room, remote team members might not feel comfortable “interrupting” the speaker to give their input.
+Because they’re not actually in the room, virtual team members might not feel comfortable “interrupting” the speaker to give their input.
 If you’re rushing through the meeting, your remote team might never see an opportunity to speak up and contribute in a real way—and, as a manager, you’ll lose out on their thoughts, contributions, and input.

 “If you ask ‘does anyone have anything to contribute?’ then immediately move on, you have likely shut down someone on your team,” says Jennifer Stine, PhD, a consultant and instructor of organizational behavior, leadership, and teamwork at Harvard Extension School.
 “We don’t [always] see body language [during virtual meetings]—someone looking up, getting ready to speak—so you have to provide additional ‘blank airspace’ to make sure people have enough time to gather their thoughts and contribute.”